emiliehwolf/100-days-of-code/log.md

 I listened to the NSSD podcast and Roger Peng introduced his youtube video on live analysis.
 So, I watched it, and I gotta say, his comments are funny, but he did a lot of work in the command prompt that I was unfamiliar with.
 Also, he was only analyzing 38 values, so I feel like it would have been easier to just start by creating a vector by looking at the values on his SoundCloud rather than using regular expressions to scrape the contents of a folders on his computer.
 I dunno.
 It was interesting.
 Other than thinking about analysis, I'm still procrastinating doing my Statistical Inference class.
 Here's hoping I can get week 1 underway.

 Youtube: https://www.youtube.com/watch?v=pOA2wggeQkQ

+## Day 47 and 48, Thursday, August 10, 2017, 2:45PM

+All day yesterday and today I watched videos on Khan Academy and Coursera on: theoretical probability experimental probability conditional probability expected values mutually exclusive sets set intersections and unions... continuous and discrete random variables (or outcomes) A probability mass function (PMF) gives the probability that a discrete random variable is exactly equal to some value.
+A probability density function is associated with a continuous random variable. cumulitive distribution function
+If you're familiar with calculus you might recognize that when you're computing areas under curves you're actually integrating functions. derivitives
+Bayes Theorem
+iid random variables...

+And tonight I'm going to a meetup